westbrookdaniel/westbrookdaniel/README.md

 # Hi, I'm Daniel

 Checkout my [website](https://westbrookdaniel.com/).
-I have a lot of projects, so here are a few I find interesting:
+I spend most of my time coding React and NodeJS, but I have a lot of projects and here are a few I find interesting:

 - [My personal website made with Eleventy](https://github.com/westbrookdaniel/website)
 - [A complete template I made for using Fastify](https://github.com/westbrookdaniel/api-template)